 My only experiences of Alta Vista came from exploring the new extension of Rock Prairie after it opened circa 2000-2001.
 The new extension was fascinating: there was a dip in the railroad crossing (as opposed to the "humps" in the others): this was taken out when they expanded Wellborn Road.
-In the early days of the crossing (circa 2001, I believe), there was a four-way stop at Old Wellborn, and several country-oriented places along the way: including aforementioned Diamond T Stables (still with "3270 Gandy" on the address) and of course Alta Vista (a small private school).
+In the early days of the crossing (circa 2001, I believe), there was a four-way stop at Old Wellborn, and several country-oriented places along the way: including aforementioned Diamond T Stables, the adjacent Diamond T Storage (now Tex Storage), and of course Alta Vista (a small private school).
 The new extension went all the way to North Dowling, and then, on the other side, Blue Ridge Drive, which went even further.

 Of course, all that began to change as urbanization slowly crept west.
 Alta Vista struggled for years, even having to be saved from bankruptcy in the early 2000s thanks to donations, but by the mid-2000s, Alta Vista had folded up and disappeared, with no trace remaining.
 It's now the Williams Gate subdivision.

 As an aside, I remember how the old railroad ROW looked in 2001 (now the intersection of Holleman and Rock Prairie): it was a sad, gated-off place that was kind of creepy-looking due to the overgrowth, with the (patchy) I&GN Road going the other way.
 That was the original ending of Gandy (it curved into I&GN).
 The rest of the way has the partially-undeveloped Great Oaks Estates, farmland, and another trailer park (substantially less attractive than the ones closer to the old ROW).
 Today, that intersection is a stoplight with concrete and four lanes in all directions.